 BMW’s Range Rover

-Climbing back to row three is a bit tight, but there’s generous room for fully grown adults once seated (as long as the middle is moved forwards slightly), with armrests, cupholders, heated seats and air vents and a climate-control panel.
+Climbing back to row three requires a bit of flexibility, but there’s plenty of room for fully grown adults once seated (as long as the middle row is moved forwards slightly).
+You even get armrests, cupholders, heated seats, air vents and a climate-control panel back there.
 If you can live with the looks and divisive image, this is rationally a better choice than the Range Rover.

 To find out more, read our full BMW X7 review